MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 We will evaluate support for multi-artifact releases, including non-Team Build artifacts such as Jenkins, based on user feedback.

-### Q: I already have a scheduled testing release definition.
-Can I reuse the same definition to run test on-demand, or should I create a new definition as shown above?
+### Q: I already have a scheduled testing release pipeline.
+Can I reuse the same pipeline to run test on-demand, or should I create a new pipeline as shown above?

-**A:** We recommend you use a separate release definition and environment for on-demand automated testing from the **Test** hub because:
+**A:** We recommend you use a separate release pipeline and environment for on-demand automated testing from the **Test** hub because:

 * You may not want to deploy the app every time you want to run a few on-demand tests.
 Scheduled testing environments are typically set up to deploy the product and then run tests.

 * New releases are triggered for every on-demand run.
-If you have many testers executing a few on-demand test runs every day, your scheduled testing release definition could be overloaded with releases for these runs, making it difficult to find releases that were triggered for the pipeline that contains scheduled testing and deployment to production.
+If you have many testers executing a few on-demand test runs every day, your scheduled testing release pipeline could be overloaded with releases for these runs, making it difficult to find releases that were triggered for the pipeline that contains scheduled testing and deployment to production.